 Following the etymological introduction made for the benefit of the people who are unfamiliar with the subject, I would like to focus on the basic problem; The design of diacritical marks… I will not be discussing the designs of the diacritical marks which are the distance of marks to the main glyph, structural harmony, optical alignment and so forth.
 I will not be discussing clichés and common parameters like these.
 These are not enough to solve the basic problem, no matter how well designed.
 Because these are not solutions to the fundamental problem.
 These are the accepted parameters of dogmatic approaches.

-I want to emphasize on the overseen functions of the diacritical marks and therefore the lack of attention to their designs.
+I want to emphasize on the ignored functions of the diacritical marks and therefore the lack of attention to their designs.

 How strange it is that the designs of the diacritical marks almost have not changed for 2,000 years while the ox head has evolved to the Carolingian minuscule and then to geometric sans serif!
 The marks which changed in structure, were often altered for calligraphic convenience rather than typographic or linguistic reasons.

-Therefore, I want to discuss two overseen purposes of diacritical marks in current design.
-The first overseen purpose is phonetic and semantic values and the second one is typographic texture.
+Therefore, I want to discuss two ignored functions of diacritical marks in current design.
+The first ignored function is phonetic and semantic values and the second one is texture/readability.

 1- Phonetic and Semantic Values